-Statement of Interest: This small but historic mine is situated on the Pembrokeshire coast near Solva.
+Statement of Interest: - This small but historic mine is situated on the Pembrokeshire coast near Solva.
 The mine explored and worked a quartz vein carrying pods of sulphide minerals, of which galena, chalcopyrite, sphalerite and tetrahedrite were the most important.
-Sparse tips are to be found at the neck of the Dinas Fawr headland but at the base of the western slopes (RHS of the headland looking out to sea) there is a limited amount of richlymineralised material to be found amongst the scree debris.
-The tetrahedrite contains up to 10% silver. and also contains inclusions of the uncommon leadcopper-antimony sulphide bournonite.
+Sparse tips are to be found at the neck of the Dinas Fawr headland but at the base of the western slopes (right hand side of the headland looking out to sea) there is a limited amount of richly-mineralised material to be found amongst the scree debris.
+The tetrahedrite contains up to 10% silver, and also contains inclusions of the uncommon lead-copper-antimony sulphide bournonite.
 Apparently an isolated example of vein mineralisation in the Cambrian strata of this part of Pembrokeshire, the deposit deserves further study.